dream-tentacle/SLR/readme.md

 ## Simple Language Reducer (SLR)

-This project is to help student (like me) to have a deeper understanding about some simple programming languages of our course Formal Semantics of Programming Languages.
+This project is to help students (like me) to have a deeper understanding about some simple programming languages of our course Formal Semantics of Programming Languages.

 ### Languages